Shurland David

 Shurland David (born 19 August 1974) is a retired football defender and manager from Trinidad and Tobago.

-Playing career
+Club career

 David began his career in 1997 with Joe Public, and later played in the TT Pro League with San Juan Jabloteh.
 In 2001, he played abroad in the Canadian Professional Soccer League with Ottawa Wizards.
 Throughout his tenure with Ottawa he achieved a CPSL Championship, and a CPSL League Cup.
 In 2003, he returned to Trinidad to play with Caledonia AIA, and concluded his career with Starworld Strikers, and East/West Coaching School.

 International career

 David made his debut for the national team on 4 January 1998 against the Barbados national team in a friendly match, and made 44 appearances for the national team.
 He played in the 1998 CONCACAF Gold Cup, 1998 Caribbean Cup, and 2000 CONCACAF Gold Cup.

 Managerial career

 In 2010, David was elevated from an assistant coach to interim head coach for North East Stars F.C. in order to replace Rod Underwood.
 In 2011, he was dismissed from his post after a series of poor results.
 In 2017, he managed in the National Super League with WASA F.C.

+He was named head coach for FC Santa Rosa for the 2019 season in the TT Super League.
+Despite his appointment, he left Santa Rosa before the season started.
+In 2024, he became the head coach for FC Maloney Eagles in the Eastern FA Premier Division.
+David led the Eagles to a championship victory in 2026.